 - Do we receive a TEFL certificate upon completion of the program?

 Yes!
 Upon completion of our program you will receive an introductory certificate in TEFL through Performance & Play (TEFL-PP).
 This certificate attests to your completed training course followed by a minimum of 120 hours (three weeks) experience in the field.

-- Is it possible to request time off?
+- Is it possible to request time off from camp?

 Yes!
 We encourage tutors to take time off to rest in between camps, travel or meet up with friends/family.
 We must be made aware of your travel plans at least two weeks in advance.
 Depending on our camp needs, we may or may not be able to approve your time off, but we will always do our best to accommodate you.